virtusize/virtusize.github.io/source/integration-guide/integration.rst

 ------------------------

-The Virtusize Widget includes an image of the product the customer is currently looking at as well as images of the items he has previously purchased.
+The Virtusize Widget includes an image of the product the customer is currently looking at as well as images of the items they have previously purchased.

 The default image that is being used is the one provided in the `Open Graph data <http://ogp.me>`_ of the product page.
-This is convenient to start out, since you don't have to include an image in the ``addWidget`` call, if you already have it in the OGP metatag.
+This is convenient to start out, since you don't have to include an image in the ``addWidget`` call if you already have it in the OGP metatag.

 But for added flexibility or advanced use cases it is possible to overwrite